LRDesign/NinjaScript/README.markdown

     npm install

 And you should get all the developement dependencies.

+From there try:

+    rake

+which should start up the test system.

+## Environment troubleshooting

 We're using Karma for testing - there's a karma.conf.js already set up - hopefully it's assumptions will work for your environment.